kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 For example, given `n` = 13, return 2 since 13 = 3^2 + 2^2 = 9 + 4.

 Given `n` = 27, return 3 since 27 = 3^2 + 3^2 + 3^2 = 9 + 9 + 9.

+## Daily Coding Problem: Problem #989 [Medium]

+This problem was asked by Snapchat.

+You are given an array of length `N`, where each element `i` represents the number of ways we can produce `i` units of change.
+For example, `[1, 0, 1, 1, 2]` would indicate that there is only one way to make `0`, `2`, or `3` units, and two ways of making `4` units.

+Given such an array, determine the denominations that must be in use.
+In the case above, for example, there must be coins with value `2`, `3`, and `4`.